 If you are currently enrolled at or employed by Valdosta State University, you are eligible to use interlibrary loan.
+Retired faculty are still eligible if they live in Lowndes county and have an active VSU email account.
 Otherwise, contact your local public library for interlibrary loan service.

 What eligibility restrictions are there for document delivery to distance education students?

 Odum Express Document Delivery (having ILLiad requested books and other items mailed directly to you) is available to students enrolled in ALL off-campus or online classes AND living outside Lowndes County.
 Students taking both on-campus and off-campus courses are asked to visit Odum Library to pick up and return interlibrary loan materials.
 (NOTE: Excluding GIL Express books.
 GIL Express requested books are picked up from and returned to the library of your choice, presumed to be a University System of Georgia Library closest to you.)
 Visit the Document Delivery FAQ link for more detail.

 What does it cost?

 Books are almost always free of charge.
 Journal articles are also free if received from a library within Georgia, but there are sometimes charges for articles obtained out-of-state.
 You can indicate how much you are willing to pay on the request form and staff will work within the limitation.
 If it turns out the item's cost will exceed the stated limit, you will be contacted and asked if you still want Interlibrary Loan staff to proceed with processing the request.
 Items which are most likely to incur charges are doctoral dissertations, medical, nursing, legal, and scientific journals, as well as British, Canadian, Australian or any other journals published outside the U.S. The borrowing patron is responsible for all Interlibrary Loan overdue fines and lost or damaged material fees.
 (See the following question and answer).